profjordanov/sports-system/README.md

 - [x] Logged-in users can logout.
 - [x] Anonymous users can view the home page, holding the top 3 matches (having most bets) and best 3 teams (most voted).
 - [x] Anonymous users can view all matches (ordered by date, with paging).
+- [x] Logged-in users can view team details (information about the team and its players).